aschlumpf/mdx-resume/README.md

 # Overview

 This project was created so that I could build my resume in React.js with the MaterialUI framework.
-The application is built on Next.js with static generation, but it is not meant to be hosted on the Web at this time.
+The application is built on Next.js with static generation and TypeScript, but it is not meant to be hosted on the Web at this time.

 # Print the resume